-static-stub

-A static-stub zone is similar to a stub zone with the following exceptions: the zone data is statically configured, rather than transferred from a master server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if different authoritative information is cached.
+static-stub A static-stub zone is similar to a stub zone with the following ex- ceptions: the zone data is statically configured, rather than trans- ferred from a master server; when recursion is necessary for a query that matches a static-stub zone, the locally configured data (nameserver names and glue addresses) is always used even if dif- ferent authoritative information is cached.
 Zone data is configured via the server-addresses and server-names zone options.

-The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases by rndc dumpdb -all.
+The zone data is maintained in the form of NS and (if necessary) glue A or AAAA RRs internally, which can be seen by dumping zone databases by rndc dumpdb -all .
 The configured RRs are considered local configuration parameters rather than public data.
-Non recursive queries (i.e., those with the RD bit off) to a static-stub zone are therefore prohibited and will be responded with RE-FUSED.
+Non recursive queries (i.e., those with the RD bit off) to a static- stub zone are therefore prohibited and will be responded with RE- FUSED.
 Since the data is statically configured, no zone maintenance action takes place for a static-stub zone.
 For example, there is no periodic refresh attempt, and an incoming notify message will be rejected with an rcode of NOTAUTH.

-Each static-stub zone is configured with internally generated NS and (if necessary) glue A or AAAA RRs forward

-A "forward zone" is a way to configure forwarding on a perdomain basis.
-A zone statement of type forward can contain a forward and/or forwarders statement, which will apply to queries within the domain given by the zone name.
+Each static-stub zone is configured with internally generated NS and (if necessary) glue A or AAAA RRs forward A "forward zone" is a way to configure forwarding on a per- domain basis.
+A zone statement of type forward can contain a for - ward and/or forwarders statement, which will apply to queries within the domain given by the zone name.
 If no forwarders statement is present or an empty list for forwarders is given, then no forwarding will be done for the domain, canceling the effects of any forwarders in the options statement.
-Thus if you want to use this type of zone to change the behavior of the global forward option (that is, "forward first" to, then "forward only", or vice versa, but want to use the same servers as set globally) you need to respecify the global forwarders.
+Thus if you want to use this type of zone to change the behavior of the global forward op- tion (that is, "forward first" to, then "forward only", or vice versa, but want to use the same servers as set globally) you need to re- specify the global forwarders. hint The initial set of root name servers is specified using a "hint zone".

-hint

-The initial set of root name servers is specified using a "hint zone".
 When the server starts up, it uses the root hints to find a root name server and get the most recent list of root name servers.
 If no hint zone is specified for class IN, the server uses a compiled-in default set of root servers hints.
-Classes other than IN have no built-in defaults hints.

-delegation-only

-This is used to enforce the delegation-only status of infrastructure zones (e.g. COM, NET, ORG).
+Classes other than IN have no built-in defaults hints. redirect Provides a source of answers when the normal resolution re- turns NXDOMAIN.
+Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these an- swers.
+If the client has requested DNSSEC records (DO=1) and the NX- DOMAIN response is signed then no substitution will occur. delegation-only This is used to enforce the delegation-only status of infrastructure zones (e.g. COM, NET, ORG).
 Any answer that is received without an explicit or implicit delegation in the authority section will be treated as NXDOMAIN.
 This does not apply to the zone apex.
-This should not be applied to leaf zones.

-delegation-only has no effect on answers received from forwarders.
+This should not be applied to leaf zones. delegation-only has no effect on answers received from for- warders.

-See caveats in root-delegation-only.